Kiril Peychinovich: Life

 Peychinovich was born in the large Polog village of Tearce in the Ottoman Empire (present-day North Macedonia) in 1771.
 He studied in the nearby village of Lešok.
 Together with his father Peychin and his uncle Dalmant, he went to Mount Athos, at the monastery of Hilandar, where all three became monks.
 Afterwards, he returned to Tetovo and worked in the Kičevo Monastery.
 In 1801, he became abbot of Marko's Monastery near Skopje.
 He had the neglected monastery restored.
 After visiting his father and uncle in Hilandar, he left the monastery and returned to his native village with the goal to restore the monastery of St. Athanasius in Lešok.
 In 1818, he moved to the monastery, which he restored with funding from the Serbian prince Miloš Obrenović.
 Here he opened a school and made an attempt to create a printing house.
 Peychinovich developed educational activities, guiding and encouraging younger monks to education, delivering sermons, and writing books.
 He assisted Theodosius of Sinai in restoring his printing house in Thessaloniki with funds, which had been burnt down.
 Peychinovich died on 12 March 1845 in the Lešok Monastery and was buried in the churchyard.

 Works and views

 Peychinovich authored three books, two printed and one manuscript (Zhitie i Sluzhba na Tsar Lazar), all three devoted to religion.
 He also authored one of the first Bulgarian books.
 Peychinovich wrote in the Tetovo dialect and with less Church Slavonicisms than fellow contemporary Yoakim Karchovski.
 His Sermon for the Holidays (Slovo za praznicite) was written in a vernacular with a high amount of Turkisms, although there are many Church Slavonic words.
 According to Slavist Peter Hill, his purpose was to promote religious works among believers, thus Peychinovich's aims were religious, rather than linguistic.
 With his teachings, he wanted, among other things, to protect his readers from so-called superstition, i.e. from non-Christian mythical beliefs and rituals.

-Peychinovich used the term "našinski" (our) to refer to his compatriots.
-Per Blaže Koneski, he and his contemporaries lacked a clear sense of national belonging.
+Peychinovich defined his language as "Bulgarian", and the region he lived in as "Lower Moesia".
+He also used the term "našinci" (ours) to refer to his compatriots.
+Futhermore, in his letter to Miloš Obrenović, he mentions that he dared to address him "out of spiritual love and our Serbian fatherland", after which he invokes the prayers of Serbian saints, just as he does at the end of his "Ogledalo".
+Per Blaže Koneski, these details demonstrate that he and his contemporaries lacked a clear sense of national belonging.